Back to Neural ODEs Hub

 The Augmented Neural ODE Perspective

-This lifting strategy is equivalent to the Augmented Neural ODE (Dupont et al., 2019).
-Instead of running the ODE in the original input space, we augment the state with extra dimensions initialized via a learned projection.
-The ODE operates in this higher-dimensional space where the uniqueness constraint no longer prevents separation.
+This is equivalent to the Augmented Neural ODE (Dupont et al., 2019): augment the state with extra dimensions via a learned projection, then run the ODE in that higher-dimensional space where uniqueness no longer prevents class separation.
+Here, lifting from 2D to 6D gives four extra dimensions for untangling the spirals.

 The Baseline: ResNet MLP

-For comparison, we implement a discrete residual MLP that mirrors the Neural ODE:
+For comparison, a discrete residual MLP that mirrors the Neural ODE structure:

 class ResNetMLP(nn.Module):